jlmathew/pcap-abbv/README.md

 # pcap-abbv
-summarize important packet streams, to avoid huge waste of diskspace
+summarize important packet streams, to avoid huge waste of diskspace.
+Also for long term monitoring.